adi1998/BiomeRandomizer/README.md

-## [BETA] Biome Randomizer
+## Biome Randomizer

 Adds new Chaos Trials which let's you traverse the biomes in a random order.
-Each biome is selected based on the number of bosses defeated so the biomes appear in their respective order.
 Also supports Hades 1 biomes from [Zagreus Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/).

 ### Random Biomes Run
 - Similar to a vanilla run except the biomes will be randomized.
-Your current equipped loadout will used.
+Your currently equipped loadout will used.

 ### Chaos Everywhere
 - Similar to Chaos Above/Below but with random biomes and with your current Fear instead of 0 Fear.